Buildkite agent security

 done

-Customizing the bootstrap
+Customize the bootstrap

-The Buildkite Agent is separated into a daemon executable and a bootstrap executable.
+The Buildkite agent is separated into a daemon executable and a bootstrap executable.
 The daemon is responsible for communicating with the Buildkite API and executing the bootstrap for each assigned job.
 The bootstrap is responsible for checking out source code, calling hooks, running commands, and uploading build artifacts.
 The bootstrap is passed environment variables by the daemon process, and has its output streams and exit status captured.

-For example, the following custom bootstrap will print out the environment variables passed by the main agent process, print a hello world, and exit with a failure status:
+passed by the main agent process, prints Hello world, and exits with a failure

 #!/bin/bash